Aspallar/Wiki-Up/README.md

 When you are ready to upload click the "Upload" button.

-### Upload Summary and Initial Page Content
+### Upload Summary

-You can specify an upload summary/comment and the initial wikitext content for all the uploaded files by clicking on the "Content" tab at the top of the window.
+You can specify an upload summary/comment by clicking on the "Content" tab at the top of the window.
+The summary can include variable (see below).

+### Initial Page Content

-Note that any content supplied will only apply to **new** images/files, if you are overwriting an existing image/file the contents of the file page will be left untouched.
+New files when uploaded can have initial wikitext content for the file page.
+Note that this only applies to **new** files, if you are overwriting an existing file then it's page contents will be left untouched.

+When uploading Wiki-Up first looks for a file with the same name with a ".wikitext" extension added at the end and if found uses that files content as the initial content.
+If that does not exist Wiki-Up  hen looks for a file called "wikitext.wikitext" in the same folder as the uploading file for the initial content.
+If neither of these files is found then the content specified in the "Content" tab is used.

+i.e. When uploading "C:\images\foo.png" Wiki-Up will first look for content in "c:\images\foo.png.wikitext" the it will look for "C:\images\wikitext.wikitext", finally if neither of these exist it will use the wikitext from the content tab.

+### Variables

-Both the summary and content can contain variables.
+Both the summary/comment and content can contain variables.

 Variable | Expands To
 -------- | ---------